KevinJCandlert/MoveWorkItemsWhenPullRequestCompletes/README.md

 ![](docs/images/add_service_hook3.png)
 You can also change the "Change" field to "Status Changed".
 Press *Next*

-1. Enter the URL from step 5 and press *Finish*
+1. Enter the URL from step 6 and press *Finish*

 To try this out, create a new pull request with your newly created or temporarily moved work item from step 1.
 Make sure the work items are linked to the pull request and when it's completed the pull request should move automagically!
 ![](docs/images/pull_request_complete.gif)

+If you have multiple organizations and only want to run one Azure Function instance you could woth a little bit of code change and move the Organization and PersonalAccessToken environment variables to query string variables.
+That will centralize all your configuration in the Service hooks pages for each individual project.